 It’s also a great destination if you’re on a budget.
 Accommodation is plentiful and reasonably priced, with nights in beautifully converted caves starting around £20 per night.

-So if you’re planning a trip from Istanbul to Cappadocia, here are the best ways to get there.
+So if you’re wondering how to get to Cappadocia, here are the best ways to get there.

 Istanbul to Cappadocia Map

 If you’re planning a trip from Istanbul to Cappadocia, this map should help!
 I’ve marked on it the main airports, bus terminals and towns so you can plan the route that works for you.

 Here is a map to give you a better idea of the locations and the distance from Istanbul to Cappadocia.